Up 2 Me: Songs

+Release and promotion

+Up 2 Mes lead single, "Get Busy", was first teased in August 2021 via a snippet shared online.
+As heard in the snippet, Yeat's line "This song already was turnt, but here's a bell" is followed by a cascade of ringing bells.
+This moment helped the song go viral on social media, where it was quoted by Lil Yachty, Drake, and the comedian Druski.
+On August 29, the song was officially released alongside a music video.
+In 2026, the album was reissued on vinyl and CD to commemorate the fifth anniversary of its release.

+Commercial performance

+In January 2022, Up 2 Me debuted at number 183 on the US Billboard 200 before peaking at number 58 in February.
+The album was Yeat's first entry on the chart.

+In media

+In 2022, several songs from the album were used in outside contexts.
+On television, "U Could Tell" was featured in the Euphoria episode "You Who Cannot See, Think of Those Who Can".
+In sports, "Money So Big" played as the Swedish Olympic champion Armand Duplantis broke the pole vaulting world record.
+And in advertising, the instrumental for "Turban" was used in a Nike and Dick's Sporting Goods commercial.

 Critical reception

+Up 2 Me received generally positive reviews from All Music, Alphonse Pierre of Pitchfork, and Chris Richards of The Washington Post.

-In his Washington Post piece on Yeat, Chris Richards noted that Yeat "visits nearly every corner of his lungs, throat, mouth and sinuses on 'Turban'", and that "his approach still feels avant and inventive.
+In his Washington Post piece on Yeat, Chris Richards noted that Yeat "visits nearly every corner of his lungs, throat, mouth and sinuses on 'Turban, and that "his approach still feels avant and inventive.
 Rhyming in alien purrs and phantasmal coos, it's as if he's melting into his beats".

 Pitchfork reviewer Alphonse Pierre claims that "Yeat's inspiration feels like it refreshingly goes beyond Whole Lotta Red" while giving the album a 6.7/10.
 AllMusic stated that "It's funny, weird, and infectious, like the best of Up 2 Më.
 Uncommon production choices and Yeat's laid-back but surprisingly off-center personality make these tracks a breath of fresh air in a commercial rap landscape where artists and songs can sometimes feel interchangeable".

-Commercial performance

-Up 2 Me charted at No. 183 on the Billboard selling 5,000 album-equivalent units, four months after it was released.